 The dolphins, intelligent beings as they are, managed to show off even more tricks than the seals.
 They listened to their trainers well, and played interactively with the audience.
 With their tails they would shoot balloons into the audience and wait patiently until someone threw the balloon back into the water.

-After the shark-tunnel, we decided to go to the orca-arena early, so we would find the best spot and could have some lunch.
+After the shark-tunnel, we decided to go to the orca-arena early, so we could find the best spot and have some lunch.
 My heart was beating in my chest, and I honestly got tears in my eyes after finally seeing them for real.
-And not even one orca, which I expected, but six of them!
+And not even one orca, which I anticipated, but six of them!
 Including a little one, of only 8 months old.

 Even before the spectacle started, the orca’s started showing off their moves when they saw the audience walking in, thousands of people.

 Before the start of the show, a big screen asked us quiz-questions about killer whales and showed us a short-movie.
 Orcas eat 60 to 80 kilos of fish a day, are pregnant for about 17 to 18 months, and the males grow to be about 8 to 10 meters and weigh 9 tons.
 The animals live in groups of 3 to 10, belonging to bigger pods of 30 to 40 orcas.
 They live in a matriarchal society, meaning that women are dominant (awesome!).